lsst-tstn/tstn-034/index.rst

 ``mute``

    Mute this instance of the ``Catcher``.
-   It will continue to process the data stream and generating reports, but will not issue new alarm unless they have severity higher than the one specified.
+   It will continue to process the data stream and generating reports, but will not issue new alarm unless they have severity higher than the values specified in the ``severity`` parameter

    Contains the following parameters:

    ``severity``

       Severity to mute alarms.
-      Alarms will only be issued if severity is higher than this value.

    ``duration``